derynLeigh/dependabot-service/docs/step_by_step_setup.md

 3. Implement just enough code to pass (TDD - green)
 4. Refactor (TDD - refactor)
 5. Run Gauge tests to verify end-to-end behavior

-**Ready to start with Feature 1: Health Check Endpoint?** Let me know and I'll guide you through it step by step!